learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 mean_review_count(restaurant_list) #1261.0
 ```

 Next, let's maybe look at the median review, since, we want to make sure that there isn't any outliers in our data.
-Ideally the median and mean will be somewhat close, but obviously this would me more accurate given a larger sample size.
+Ideally the median and mean will be somewhat close, but obviously this would be more accurate given a larger sample size.
 Define a function `median_review_count` that again takes in a list of restaurant dictionaries and returns the median count of reviews.
 Remember that if a data set is even, to get the median we average the two middle data points.

 ```python